David Pinkston’s favorite quote is:

 “As a peacemaker the lawyer has superior opportunity of being a good [person].
 There will still be business enough.” – Abraham Lincoln

-As lawyers, we should strive to see legal issues and problems through our client’s eyes, to understand their goals and objectives, and to aim for efficient, cost-effective solutions.
+Lawyers should strive to see legal issues and problems through their client’s eyes, understand their goals and objectives, and aim for efficient, cost-effective solutions.
 In short, to approach problems with the end in mind.
 This is the perspective David attempts to adopt when helping clients find solutions to their legal issues.

-David was part of the legal team that assisted a major developer successfully purchase the Geneva Steel property in Utah County in a hotly- contested bankruptcy case.
+David was part of the legal team that assisted a major developer in successfully purchasing the Geneva Steel property in Utah County in a hotly contested bankruptcy case.
 In addition to bankruptcy-related matters, he also assists clients with contract disputes, as well as complex commercial litigation matters in both federal and state court.

 In addition, and as an offspring of addressing creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.